fmv1992/learning_scala/readme.md

 The following tags are used in this project:

+*   `BUG`: Bugs found in different programs.
+Should be followed by an open issue on Github.

 *   `???`: Errors to be fixed at a later point.

 *   `??!`: Answers to these errors.
 Should be of the format: